NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 }
 @enddot

-The OpenCL compute units are identified by one or more, usually up to 3 and depending on the available hardware, *global indexes*.
-Within that maximum number of available indexes, the user can decide how many indexes use to index the compute units, therefore changing their corresponding array organization.
+The OpenCL compute units are identified by one or more, usually up to 3 (depending on the available hardware), *global indexes*.
+Within that maximum number of available indexes, the user can decide how many indexes use to index the compute units, therefore changing their corresponding array organisation.
 In case the user chooses to use only one index (i), the array becomes a *vector*, in case of two (i, j) it become a *matrix* and in case of three (i, j, k) it becomes a *rank-3 tensor* of compute units.
 The number of indexes chosen to index the array is called *kernel dimension*, with respect to the OpenCL client kernel.
-The total number of cells in the array, besides its indexing organization, is called *kernel global size*.
+The total number of cells in the array, besides its indexing organisation, is called *kernel global size*.

 Why it's like this?
-It comes with the idea of parallelization.
+It comes with the idea of parallelisation.

 A parallel program is a software made of serial, time sequential, operations among a dataset of operands which has been divided among many compute units.
-In parallel computation the dataset of operands is split into an array and sent to the compute units array: the two arrays must have the same indexing organization.
+In parallel computation the dataset of operands is split into an array and sent to the compute units array: the two arrays must have the same indexing organisation.
-All compute units run *the same* sequence of operations *concurrently*: the parallelization occurs because different compute units compute the same thing on different data chunks *independently*.
-By saying "concurrently" it must be noticed this not necessarily imply the exact *simultaneity*: there is still the need for some *synchronization*.
+All compute units run *the same* sequence of operations *concurrently*: the parallelisation occurs because different compute units compute the same thing on different data chunks *independently*.
+By saying "concurrently" it must be noticed this not necessarily imply the exact *simultaneity*: there is still the need for some *synchronisation*.
 The latter requirement comes from the *memory sharing* among the compute units array.
 The choice of the type of indexing reflects type of algorithm that can be implemented.
 The goal is to remove serial loops by *unwrapping* them